memfault/interrupt/_drafts/practical_zephyr_03_dt_semantics.md

 #### Simple values

-An unsurprising but common pattern that you'll see in Zephr modules that use the devicetree API are structures that map to a node's properties.
+An unsurprising but common pattern that you'll see in Zephr modules that use the Devicetree API are structures that map to a node's properties.
 This is especially prominent in device drivers that use [instance-based APIs](https://docs.zephyrproject.org/latest/build/dts/api/api.html#devicetree-inst-apis), e.g., `DT_INST_PROP`.

 > **Note:** Instance-based APIs are in general recommended for device drivers.
 For the sake of simplicity, we've only specified individual nodes and don't use multiple instances.
 Refer to the [official documentation](https://docs.zephyrproject.org/latest/build/dts/api/api.html#devicetree-inst-apis) for details.